Master's Student Adopts Puppy, Brings Him to Disrupt Work at Office, and Gets Mad When Her Colleague Didn't Advocate for Her and Her Baby

 She left work early when she showed up but called OP after work.
 She accused him of being an a**hole for failing to advocate for her and Bean.
 OP ignored the insult and advised Chole to get her priorities straight before her supervisor noticed.

 OP explained that Chole's irresponsible pet ownership set their team behind the deadline.
-They are already stretched too thin with two members down.
+They were already stretched too thin with two members down.

 Chole is old enough to know what it takes to become a good pet owner.
 If she cares for Bean as much as she claims, she should try harder.